discord-php/DiscordPHP/docs/src/pages/api/05_parts/03_member.md

 ### Set the nickname of the member

 Sets the nickname of the member.
-Requires the `MANAGE_NICKNAMES` permission.
+Requires the `MANAGE_NICKNAMES` permission or `CHANGE_NICKNAME` if changing self nickname.
 Returns nothing in a promise.

 #### Parameters